 When classic rock artists do release a new album and tour to promote the album they are faced with a dilemma.
 The majority of their audiences have no idea that they’ve just released a new album.
 Most people in their 40s, 50s, 60s and 70s are busy raising families or watching grandchildren They have kind of lost touch with new album releases.
 Conversations with friends or about replacing the oil burner or knee cap.
 It’s not like in the old days when they were in high school all we did was discussed new albums and tours.
 How do people in their 40s fifties 60s and 70s find out about new records or even new tours?
 It used to be newspapers would announce tours.
 But nobody even reads newspapers anymore.

 Most of us now find out about tours just like everybody else does on the Internet.
 Usually we will see on of those little Google ads that you probably see right next to this article itself, saying that The Rolling Stones are coming too MetLife Stadium.
 That’s how they get us.
-So, we will but tickets then they’ll we will interested in buying tickets.
 However, the only problem for the artists that are still trying to be creative is that no one wants to hear new material from a show that they paid $350.00 a seat for.
 They want to hear the hits.

 Most bands will give them the hits.
 Elton John’s final farewell tour that is currently going on in 2019 is all about his hits.
 To the casual fan that’s a good thing, but one must understand there is a good portion of those fans attending Elton John shows in their 60s who are die hard Elton John fans and they want to hear more of the rare stuff.
 Rock artists still on tour are faced with the dilemma over should they play new material if there is new material, or just stick with the hits.
 Perhaps the most famous rock star of all time that still tours is Paul McCartney.
 The man has continued to release new albums and Paul McCartney plays his new material in his concerts.
 Paul McCartney will even mention at his concerts that he knows people don’t want to hear the new material, but him and his band like to play it, and they’re going to play it, because they enjoy playing it and they don’t care what anyone thinks.
 Paul McCartney can do that, most other rock stars can’t.